*2015 values are based on the first three quarters of data using ICD-9-CM coding.

 The inflation-adjusted cost per stay is presented as a median value rounded to the nearest hundred.
 The median inflation-adjusted cost is not an average but rather represents the cost that occurs at the midpoint of the ordered distribution of all observed costs.
 The inflation-adjusted cost per stay is presented for NAS newborn hospitalizations overall compared with that of other newborn hospitalizations that do not include a diagnosis of NAS.

 The median cost per stay is inflation adjusted using price indexes for the Gross Domestic Product (GDP) from the U.S. Department of Commerce Bureau of Economic Analysis (BEA).
 We used the BEA Interactive Data query tool to request National Data, GDP & Personal Income, Section 1 Domestic Product and Income, Table 1.1.4.
 Price Indexes for Gross Domestic Product.
 Price indexes for data years 2008-2014 were obtained on June 23, 2015.
 Price indexes for subsequent data years were obtained at later dates to coincide with updates to this section of Fast Stats.
 The adjustment used 2010 as the index base so that updates to the trends could retain a consistent base.

-    The inflation-adjusted cost per stay is suppressed when the numerator is less than 11.
+The inflation-adjusted cost per stay is suppressed when the numerator is less than or equal to 10.

 Median Length of Stay

 The length of stay (LOS) is presented as a median value.
 The median LOS is not an average but rather represents the LOS that occurs at the midpoint of the ordered distribution of all observed LOS values.
 The LOS is presented for NAS newborn hospitalizations overall compared with that of other newborn hospitalizations that do not include a diagnosis of NAS.